solana-foundation/developer-content/content/courses/connecting-to-offchain-data/oracles.md

 deserialize comes from the Switchboard rust crate.
 It verifies that the given account is owned by the switchboard program and allows us to easily look at its values.
 You’ll notice it’s wrapped in a `AccountLoader`.
-This is because the feed is actually a fairly large account and it needs to be zero copied.
+This is because the feed is a fairly large account and needs to be zero-copied.

 Now let's implement the withdraw instruction's logic.
 First, we check if the feed is stale.
 Then we fetch the current price of SOL stored in the `feed_aggregator` account.
 Lastly, we want to check that the current price is above the escrow `unlock_price`.
-If it is, then we transfer the SOL from the escrow account back to the user and close the account.
-If it isn’t, then the instruction should finish and return an error.
+If it is, we transfer the SOL from the escrow account back to the user and close the account.
+If it isn’t, the instruction should terminate and return an error.

 ```rust
 pub fn withdraw_handler(ctx: Context<Withdraw>, params: WithdrawParams) -> Result<()> {